-HCS2020: First Aid/CPR with AED Prerequisites:

-HSS1010: Health Services Foundations

-Description: Students study and demonstrate complex first-aid skills and procedures, including cardiopulmonary resuscitation (CPR) at the health care provider level.
-Students acquire complex techniques for sustaining life, preventing further injuries, and caring for illnesses and injuries until the next level of medical personnel arrives at an emergency scene.

-Parameters: Access to instruction from an individual with a current, recognized instructor's certificate for health care provider (HCP) first aid with CPR with AED is required.

-Note: Successful completion of this course enables students to apply for certification in health care provider CPR/AED or enhanced standard first aid when they meet the competencies and requirements specified by an approved credentialing agency; e.g., St. John Ambulance or Canadian Red Cross.
-An approved agency list is available from the Director of Medical Services at Alberta Jobs, Skills, Training and

-Labour: First Aid Agencies.
+Level: Advanced Prerequisites: ICS2020: First Aid/CPR with AED ISS1010: Health Services Foundations Description: Students study and demonstrate complex first-aid skills and procedures, including cardiopulmonary resuscitation (CPR) at the health care provider level students acquire complex techniques for sustaining life, preventing further injuries, and caring for illnesses and injuries until the next level of medical personnel arrives at an emergency scene. vel.
+Parameters: Access to instruction from an individual with a current, recognized instructor ertificate for health care provider (HCP) first aid with CPR with AED is equired. ''s Note: Successful completion of this course enables students to apply for certification in health care provider CPR/AED or enhanced standar first aid when they meet the competencies and requirements specif by an approved credentialing agency; e.g., St. John Ambulance or Canadian Red Cross.
+An approved agency list is available from th Director of Medical Services at Alberta Labour: First Aid Agencie ïed e